 Of course, if you’re buying with the mark, it is likely that the seller will be using the number, and vice-versa.
 But strictly speaking, the buyer only needs to have the mark, and the seller only needs to use the number.
 So it says “mark or number”, to correspond with “buy or sell”.

 Then use the

 “No man might buy, save he that had the mark, which is the name of the beast,

 no man might sell, save he that had the number of its name.”

-In the ancient Greek and Hebrew alphabets, there were no special symbols for numbers; instead, the letters of the alphabet could represent numbers.
+In the ancient Greek and Hebrew alphabets, there were no special symbols for numbers; instead, the letters of the alphabet were used for that purpose.
 And it was common, especially among the Jews, to represent a person’s name with a number, according to how the sum of the letters of his name would add up.
 So it is not surprising to see this custom coming to the surface here in this verse 18.

 Certain translations do give what is probably, in this case at least, a more accurate version of Revelation 13:18 than the KJV translators were able to: